A veteran of 22 seasons of professional baseball, including 18 as a player, he was named the 37th manager in Tigers

 • Managed Team Israel in the 2013 World Baseball Classic.

-• Spent 18 seasons as a catcher at the major league level with the Padres (1993-96), Tigers (1996, 1999-2000), Astros (1997-98, 2001-07) and Dodgers (2009-10)... made eight postseason appearances as a player, including two trips to the American League Championship Series and one to the World Series.
+• Spent 18 seasons as a catcher at the Major League level with the Padres (1993-96), Tigers (1996, 1999-2000), Astros (1997-98, 2001-07) and Dodgers (2009-10)...Made eight Postseason appearances as a player, including two trips to the American League Championship series and one to the World Series.

-• Ranks second all-time among catchers with 12,839 putouts, while he is ninth with 1,766 games started and 15,082.2 innings played.
+• Ranks second all-time among catchers with 12,839 putouts, and he is ninth with 1,766 games started and 15,082.2 innings played.

-• Won three Gold Gloves with the Astros in 2001, 2002 and 2006…Is the Astros all-time leader among catchers in nearly every offensive category, including games played (1,259), hits (970) and runs scored (415).
+• Won Gold Gloves with the Astros in 2001, 2002 and 2006…Is the Astros all-time leader among catchers in nearly every offensive category, including games played (1,259), hits (970) and runs scored (415).

 • Acquired by the Tigers from the Houston Astros along with C.J.
-Nitkowski in exchange for RHPs Dean Crow, Brian Powell and Mark Persails, C Paul Bako and INF Carlos Villalobos on January 14, 1999.
+Nitkowski in exchange for RHPs Dean Crow, Brian Powell and Mark Persails, C Paul Bako and INF Carlos Villalobos on Jan.
+14, 1999.

 • Named to the 1999 American League All-Star team as a member of the Detroit Tigers.

-• Made his major league debut on June 24, 1993 with the San Diego Padres.
+• Made his Major League debut on June 24, 1993, with the San Diego Padres.

 • Originally drafted by the New York Yankees in the 47th round of the 1987 First-Year Player Draft.

 • Graduated from Dartmouth (N.H.)
-College with a B.A. in Government.
+College with a BA in government.

-• He and his wife, Liz, and their two children Sophie (3/13/1998) and Abigail (7/27/1999) reside in Del Mar, CA during the offseason.
+• He and his wife, Liz, and their two children, Sophie (3/13/1998) and Abigail (7/27/1999), reside in Del Mar, California, during the offseason.